Stuffis

 - 581 c, a new Earth-like planet found orbiting Gliese 581 (20.5 light-years away) in the Libra constellation

-- Two largest asteroid-belt objects: Ceres (dwarf planet), Vesta
+- Two largest asteroid-belt objects: Ceres (dwarf planet), Vesta (protoplanet) — NASA's Dawn mission reaches Vesta in July 2011, approaches Ceres in 2015

-- Eris (2003 UB313 — formerly "Xena"/"Lila"): Kuiper-belt dwarf planet, bigger than Pluto
+- Eris (2003 UB313 — formerly "Xena"/"Lila"): Kuiper-belt dwarf planet, about the same size as Pluto

 - Sedna (2003 VB12) — most distant object (more precisely: object with greatest average orbital distance) known in our solar system (Oort-cloud)